 The first example above sounds harsher.
 It’s also a little vague.
 As a writer, if I’m told I made a lot of grammatical mistakes, I’ll probably feel like I’m failing the English language more generally (that’s how it comes across).
 The second example avoids generalizing the identity of the writer because it’s highly targeted.
 The second example also has a more constructive tone because it frames the suggestion as a question rather than a demand (can you _______? vs. do __________!).

-When completing your peer reviews, you don’t allows have to follow each stage of the Hart-Davison heuristic.
+When completing your peer reviews, you don’t have to follow each stage of the Hart-Davison heuristic.
 Sometimes it might feel more appropriate to jump right to the Evaluation stage, for example.
-But your peer feedback should always:
+But your peer feedback should usually:

 - accurately “say back” to the writer what their draft is doing,

 Peer feedback that does those three things, in one way or another, will result in better drafts and help you become a more effective collaborator in whatever environment you’re in.

 The remainder of this chapter will offer revision strategies that both writers and peer reviewers should use to read an early draft critically.

 Revising and Editing: Five Steps for Academic Writing